metajinomics/Tutorial-megahit/index.rst

 Installation
 ------------

-Here is another great resource. 'this tutorial <https://github.com/ctb/2014-megahit-evaluation>'_
+Here is another great resource. `this tutorial <https://github.com/ctb/2014-megahit-evaluation>`_

 Let's go to the root directory::